data-lessons/library-git-DEPRECATED/Git_lesson.md

 **Notes: set up website before hand**

+### Intro

+#### what we will try and do
+**begin** to understand and use Git/Github.
+You will not be an expert by the end of the evening.
+You will probably not even feel very comfortable using Git.
+This is okay.
+We want to make a start but like any skill using Git takes practice.

+#### be excellent to each other
+* If you spot someone that is struggling with something and you think you know how to help give them a hand.
+Try not to do it for them but explain the steps they need to take and *what* these steps are doing.

+#### be patient with me and yourself
+* This is a big group, with different levels of knowledge, different computer systems.
+* This isn't my full-time job (though if someone wants to pay me to play with computers all day I'd probably accept).
+I'll do my best to make this session useful.
+* This is your session.
+If you feel we are going to fast then let me know.
+We can decide as a group what to cover.

 ### Hour One
 - What is Git.
 What is GitHub.
 Basic language.
 Doing the basics.